Top 50 Cryptocurrencies by Marketcap

 Are cryptocurrencies energy efficient?

 There is a lot of debate surrounding crypto’s energy efficiency.
-On one side, supporters argue that the Bitcoin ecosystem uses less than 10% of the energy that the traditional banking system demands.
+On one side, supporters argue that the Bitcoin ecosystem uses less than 10% of the energy than the traditional banking system demands.
 However, the industry is still growing, so this figure may change as more people get on board.